Churches that Excommunicate for Divorce

 Most Churchgoing Christians Switch Churches When They Divorce

 - Switching churches before you file for divorce.
 See the image below.
-It shows that more than half of churchgoers who divorce switched churches, and are no longer at the church they attended before the divorce, according to a LifeWay Research survey conducted in 2015 for Focus on the Family.
-Many people aren't comfortable staying at their old church, so changing churches is very common.
+It shows that more than half of churchgoers who divorce switch churches and are no longer at the church they attended before the divorce, according to a LifeWay Research survey conducted in 2015 for Focus on the Family.
+Many people aren’t comfortable staying at their old church, so changing churches is very common.
 I was leading a divorce recovery group at a church that supported people who needed divorces for emotional abuse.
-A woman came to me and said she had had checked her church's website.
+A woman came to me and said she had had checked her church’s website.
 Her church rejected abuse as grounds for divorce.
 So did her denomination.
 So she switched to another church before she filed.
-She didn't want to deal with criticism on top of going through the divorce process in court.
+She didn’t want to deal with criticism in addition to going through the divorce process in court.
 It was a matter of picking her battles.
 She knew that the divorce itself would demand time and money and emotion.
 She needed support to get away from her deeply disturbed husband, not condemnation from her church.
-She didn't want to fight two battles at once.
-She's happy she switched churches to a loving and supportive church with a good pastor.
+She didn’t want to fight two battles at once.
+She’s happy she switched to loving and supportive church with a good humble pastor.

 - Be careful what you say to anyone at your church.
 It is not legally confidential. "... churches are not required to maintain confidences [and] there is no expectation of privacy....
 This is something that comes up again and again in discussions regarding church discipline so its worth commenting here, that a member that talks within a church to another member has no legal rights of confidentiality.
 Readers here should note that if they want to maintain their legal rights, they should not discuss things in church or in a church capacity!" per the Church Discipline website.

 - See licensed therapists who are not connected to your church.
-Churches that hold the "permanence view" do not condone divorce for any reason.
-Churches that hold the "two-reason" view (adultery and abandonment by an unbeliever) prohibit divorce for physical or emotional abuse.
-(Sadly, they won't tell you this up front.
-So I created a chart so you can look up your denomination's official list of condoned and prohibited reasons for divorce.)
-They will refer you to in-house or affiliated counselors who agree with the church's view.
+Churches that hold the “permanence view” do not condone divorce for any reason.
+Churches that hold the “two-reason” view (adultery and abandonment by an unbeliever) prohibit divorce for physical or emotional abuse.
+(Sadly, they won’t tell you this up front.
+So I created an 8-page chart comparing more than 40 denominations so you can look up your denomination’s official list of condoned and prohibited reasons for divorce.)
+They will refer you to in-house or affiliated counselors who agree with the church’s view.
 These churches have policies that are dangerous to anyone who is depressed or suicidal or who fears for their life or safety.
 Divorce saves lives.
 See the next image.

 - Chapter 8 of my book, The Life-Saving Divorce, will guide you on how to find safe friends and a safe church.